-The company also receives power from National Grid of upto 800MW and also has an arrangement with multiple IPPs.
+The company also has arrangements for upto 800 MW of power from the National Grid along with arrangements with multiple IPPs.
 These represent 44% of the units sent out in FY19.
-During the last three years, four new IPPs were added to the company's system comprising FFBL Power Company Limited's 52 MW coal power plant, Sindh Nooriabad (I and II) 101 MW gas power plants and Oursun Solar's 50 MW solar power plant.
+During the last three years, four new IPPs were added to the company's system comprising FFBL Power Company Limited's 52 MW coal power plant, Sindh Nooriabad (I and II) 101 MW gas power plants, Oursun and Gharo Solar's each 50 MW solar power plants.
 However, aggregate power supplied by KE remained below peak demand of 3,530MW during FY19.

 Going forward, management will be pursuing a strategy of enhancing existing power generation and addition of IPPs in order to cater to growing demand of electricity.
-Key future projects for enhancing power generation include the following:
+Key ongoing and future projects for enhancing power generation include the following:

-- 900 MW (2 x 450) RLNG based combined cycle power plant at Bin Qasim Power Station located at Port Qasim which is expected to operate at an efficiency level of 60%.
-EPC contract valuing \$425million is under finalization.
+- 900 MW (2 x 450) RLNG based combined cycle power plant at Bin Qasim which is expected to operate at an efficiency level of around 60%.
+Project contracts valuing \$425million have been signed.
 The plant is expected to commence operations in 2021. - 700 MW Coal fired power plant at Port Qasim which will facilitate in diversifying generation mix.
 This project is being developed under an IPP mode structure, with KE as the single offtaker.
-KE will hold majority equity share in this IPP whereas China Machinery Engineering Corporation is both an equity partner and EPC (Engineering, Procurement and Construction) contractor.
+KE will hold majority equity share in this IPP whereas China Machinery Engineering

+Corporation is both an equity partner and EPC (Engineering, Procurement and Construction) contractor.
 Land has been acquired and the project is expected to start commercial operations in 2022.

-The management is also under the planning phase for other power generation projects and including power through other solar and nuclear based IPPs.
+The management is also under the planning phase for other power generation projects, including other renewable and nuclear based IPPs.